Curriculum

 Weekly journal reviews

-Daily mentor time reviews
+Daily pupil reviews

 Scaling and IBP analysis